AqwamCreates/DataPredict-Neural/docs/Tutorials/GeneralTensorConventions.md

 ```

-Now you have managed to read all the general tensor conventions when using them with DataPredict Neural library.
+Now you have managed to read all the general tensor conventions for the DataPredict Neural library.